PcdPanda/SI699-Tutorial-Presentation/README.md

 1. **Feature selection**
    - Use log and percentage method to create 64 features of users
-   - Use VIF method to remove correlated features
+   - Use VIF method to remove correlated features, and only leaves 45 features in total

+#### 2.4 Prediction